InvoluteHell/ThreeKeysProgramming/README-EN.md

 ### Can I hack compile parameter?

-No, behave yourself cowboy
+No, behave yourself cowboy.

 > 7. No compile hack.
 Your code should run on a baby computer.

 ### Can I request network?

-Ref to the rules, yes, but do your own homework and implement it
+Ref to the rules, yes, but do your own homework and implement it.

 > 3. The goal is print out exact `Hello, World!` case senstive. no more funny stuff this time pls.
 > 6. No `import` or implement your `import` in three keys also.